Ethiopia: Tigray drone attack reportedly kills 17 civilians | DW | 11.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Witnesses say dozens more were injured in the bombing of a flour mill in a Tigrayan town.
-The incident comes amid escalating violence as Ethiopian government forces pursue Tigrayan rebels.
+The incident comes amid escalating violence as Ethiopian government forces pursue Tigrayan fighters.

 Turkey, Iran and the UAE are supplying Ethiopia with drones, helping PM Abiy shift the balance of power in the conflict

-A drone strike on a flour mill in the northwestern Ethiopian town of May Tsebri in the Tigray region reportedly killed 17 people on Monday, while injuring dozens more, according to eyewitnesses.
+A drone strike on a flour mill in the northwestern Ethiopian town of May Tsebri, in the Tigray region, reportedly killed 17 people on Monday and injured dozens more, according to eyewitnesses.

 "A witness told me that the drones came and hovered a bit before dropping bombs.
-Then people panicked but after a few minutes everyone heard huge shouting and they went to the scene," a local aid worker told AFP news agency.
+Then people panicked, but, after a few minutes, everyone heard huge shouting and they went to the scene," a local aid worker told the AFP news agency.
 The victims were reportedly mostly women.

 Monday's bombings came just days after a similar attack on a camp for displaced persons in Dedebit killed 59 and injured nearly 140 on Friday.